tomasplsek/CADET/README.md

 The CADET pipeline can also be used as a [SAOImageDS9](https://ds9.si.edu/) plugin which is installed together with the `pycadet` Python package.
 The CADET plugin requires that SAOImageDS9 is already installed on the system.

 After the installation, the CADET plugin should be available in the *Analysis* menu of DS9.
 After clicking on the *CADET* option, a new window will appear, where the user can set several options: whether the prediction should be averaged over multiple input images by shifting by +/- 1 pixel (*Shift*); and whether the prediction should be decomposed into individual cavities (*Decompose*).
-When decomposing into individual cavities, the user can also set a pair of discrimination thresholds, where the first one (*Threshold1*) is used for volume error calibration and the second one (*Threshold2*) for false positive rate calibration (for more info see [Plšek et al. 2023](https://arxiv.org/abs/2304.05457)).
+When decomposing into individual cavities, the user can also set a pair of discrimination thresholds, where the first one (*Threshold1*) is used for volume calibration and the second one (*Threshold2*) for false positive rate calibration (for more info see [Plšek et al. 2023](https://academic.oup.com/mnras/article/527/2/3315/7339785)).

 If the CADET plugin does not appear in the *Analysis* menu, it can be added manually by opening *Edit* > *Preferences* > *Analysis* and adding a path to the following file [DS9CADET.ds9.ans](https://github.com/tomasplsek/CADET/raw/main/pycadet/DS9CADET.ds9.ans) (after the installation it should be located in `~/.ds9/`).
 This plugin is inspired by the [pyds9plugin](https://github.com/vpicouet/pyds9plugin/tree/master) library.